-- You may want to direct the candidate’s spouse/partner/guest to the Pullman Chamber of Commerce or Moscow Chamber of Commerce website.
-The local COC offices have very comprehensive lists of local activities including recreation, shopping, arts and culture, activities for children and more.
+- You may want to direct the candidate’s spouse/partner/guest to the Pullman Chamber of Commerce or Moscow Chamber of Commerce websites.
+The local COC offices have comprehensive lists of local activities including recreation, shopping, arts and culture, activities for children and more.

 - Arrange a Public School tour.
 Visit Pullman School District or Moscow School District for more information.

 - One option for childcare is the WSU Children’s Center.
 The center provides care for the children (from the age of 6 weeks through 12 years) of WSU students, staff and faculty.
-To schedule a tour or learn more please visit their website for contact information.
+To schedule a tour or learn more please visit the WSU Children’s Center website for contact information.
 Other child care providers are also available in the local area.
-Bright Horizons offers additional child care/senior care resources visit their website for details.

-- If they express interest in learning about career opportunities refer them to WSUjobs.com or contact HRS Recruitment Specialist.
+- If they express interest in learning about career opportunities refer them to WSUjobs.com or contact a Recruitment Specialist in HRS.
 HRS is working with local businesses to develop a network to assist with dual career partnerships.

 - The Palouse Discovery Science Center is one option that offers a variety of hands-on science and learning activities for people of all ages.